José Biller

-José Biller is an Uruguayan born, American neurologist specialized in stroke and cerebrovascular disorders, currently professor and chairperson of the department of neurology at Loyola University Chicago, Stritch School of Medicine, Emeritus Editor-in-Chief of Journal of Stroke & Cerebrovascular Diseases, a Foreign Academic Correspondent of the National Academy of Medicine in Uruguay, a Fellow of the Mexican Academy of Neurology and an Honorary Member of the Chilean Society of Neurology, Psychiatry and Neurosurgery.
+José Biller is an Uruguayan born, American neurologist focused on stroke and cerebrovascular disorders.

+As of 2026, he's a professor and chairperson of the department of neurology at Loyola University Chicago, Stritch School of Medicine.

+He is the emeritus editor-in-chief of Journal of Stroke & Cerebrovascular Diseases, a foreign academic correspondent of the National Academy of Medicine in Uruguay, a fellow of the Mexican Academy of Neurology and an honorary member of the Chilean Society of Neurology, Psychiatry and Neurosurgery.

+Career

-Biller served as Director of the American Board of Psychiatry and Neurology (ABPN) from 1994 to 2001, and President of the ABPN in 2001, and currently holds the title of Emeritus Director of the ABPN.
+Biller served as the director of the American Board of Psychiatry and Neurology (ABPN) from 1994 to 2001, and as the president of the ABPN in 2001.

+As of 2026, Biller is the emeritus director of the ABPN.

+Education

-Biller earned his medical degree from the School of Medicine at the University of the Republic in Montevideo, Uruguay.
-He completed Residency in Neurology at Loyola University Chicago and a Cerebrovascular Research Fellowship at Wake Forest University, Bowman Gray School of Medicine.
+Biller received his medical degree from the School of Medicine at the University of the Republic in Montevideo, Uruguay.
+He completed residency in Neurology at Loyola University Chicago and a fellowship in cerebrovascular research at Wake Forest University, Bowman Gray School of Medicine.